 It is worth noting that certain forms of distracted driving are especially harmful.
 In particular, the use of a handheld device while driving, including texting while driving, is extremely dangerous.

-According to a recent study that was conducted by scientists at the Texas A&M Transportation Institute (TTI), the human brain has a so called ‘sixth sense’ that helps to correct drivers whose attention wanders after being exposed to a minor distraction.
+According to a recent study that was conducted by scientists at the Texas A&M Transportation Institute (TTI), the human brain has a so-called ‘sixth sense’ that helps to correct drivers whose attention wanders after being exposed to a minor distraction.
 This sixth sense allows drivers to re-focus their attention relatively quickly.
 However, the act of texting while behind the wheel completely obliterates this sixth sense.
-TTI researchers found that texting while driving dramatically reduces driver performance, thereby increasing the risk of serious car accident.
+TTI researchers found that texting while driving dramatically reduces driver performance, thereby increasing the risk of serious car accidents.

 Distracted Driving is Negligence